customink/gigo/README.md

 #### Rails/ActiveSupport v2.3.x

 When using GIGO with Rails/ActiveSupport 2.3., the `GIGO::Transcoders::CharlockHolmes` transcoder will be inserted before the `GIGO::Transcoders::ActiveSupport` one.
 This is needed because ActiveSupport's multibyte char support is weak in version 2.3.x.
-You will need to add this to your applications `Gemfile` since both `CharlockHolmes` and `Icon` are your responsibility to bundle it.
+You will need to add this to your applications `Gemfile` since both `CharlockHolmes` and `Iconv` are your responsibility to bundle it.

 ```ruby
 gem 'iconv'